 In most cases, however, a yellow cactus will not turn green again on its own accord.

-Trying one of the treatments we’ve listed above may help get your cactus back to its original color, but it’s also possible that the plant will remain yellow or even die if the cause of the problem is not remedied.
+Trying one of the treatments we’ve listed above may help get your plants back to their original color, but it’s also possible that the plant will remain yellow or even die if the cause of the problem is not remedied.

-The yellowing of your cactus can result from various factors, necessitating a thorough assessment of the cactus and its surroundings.
+The yellowing of your cactus can result from various factors, necessitating a thorough assessment of the plant and its surroundings.

-By identifying and rectifying these lapses in your home and garden, you can significantly restore your cactus to a vibrant and healthy state.
+By identifying and rectifying these lapses in your home and garden, you can significantly restore your cactus to a vibrant and healthy state, underscoring the importance of diligent gardening practices in caring for these resilient plants.